About Novozone, ozone basics and ozone calculations

 Novozone is a system integrator with 15+ years of experience in a wide variety of applications using ozone.

-Novozone has sold more than 10,000 ozonators for both domestic and commercial applications.
+Novozone has sold more than 11,000 ozonators in commercial and domestic applications.

 In 1992, Novozone pioneered the development of a revolutionary corona discharge ozone cell.
 Novozone patented this new technology and soon began supplying a large number of ozone generators around the world.

-Novozone can supply a full range of ozone generators, oxygen concentrators, automatic air dryers, ozone injection, mixing and contacting devices, oxidation-reduction potential (ORP) and dissolved ozone (DO3) controllers.
+Novozone can supply a full range of ozone generators, oxygen concentrators, automatic air dryers, ozone injection, mixing and contacting devices, oxidation-reduction potential (ORP) and dissolved ozone (DO3) monitors and controllers.

 We also carry a wide assortiment of ozone resistant fittings and hoses.